HenningBuhl/Taalbot/README.md

   - [TODO] All secrets with env vars and with GitHub secrets!
   - [TODO] Docker-compose + Docker image to dockerhub
   - [DONE] Run tests on dev branch
-  - [TODO] Deploy stable and experimental version on respective branch merges
+  - [TODO] Deploy main and experimental version on respective branch merges/commits

 ## Contributing